-All books, music scores, audio/visual material and many of the periodicals located in the Armstrong Browning Library are listed in BearCat, the Baylor University Libraries' online catalog.
-BearCat terminals are located on the Library's main (second) floor, in the third-floor Library Services center, and in the Belew Scholars' Room.
+All books, music scores, audio/visual material and many of the periodicals located in the Armstrong Browning Library are listed in the library catalog and findable using OneSearch, a discovery resource that provides a single place to search most of the content available from the Baylor University Libraries.
+OneSearch terminals are located on the Library's main (second) floor, in the third-floor Library Services center, and in the Belew Scholars' Room.

 A Periodical Catalog located at the back of the main floor's John Leddy-Jones Research Hall indexes periodical articles and newspaper clippings regarding Robert and Elizabeth Barrett Browning and the Armstrong Browning Library.
 The periodical articles file is located on the right side of the catalog.
-These items are now listed in BearCat.
+These items are now listed in the library catalog.
 The newspaper clippings file has blue-banded cards and is located on the left side of the catalog.
-These items do not appear in BearCat.
+These items do not appear in the library catalog.
 Each file is indexed by author, title, and subject in one alphabetical listing.

-Original manuscripts and letters do not currently appear in BearCat but can be searched through the use of the online The Brownings: A Research Guide, card catalogs, printed finding aids, or an in-house database.
+Original manuscripts and letters do not currently appear in the library catalog but can be searched through the use of the online The Brownings: A Research Guide, card catalogs, printed finding aids, or an in-house database.

 The Brownings: A Research Guide is a freely available, comprehensive online research tool that facilitates the study of the works and lives of Robert and Elizabeth Barrett Browning and their circle.